hepplerj/Dissertation/bibliography.dissertation.Heppler.md

 United States. *Needs of the San Francisco Bay Area, California*.
 Hearings Before the Subcommittee of the Committee on Public Works, United States Senate, Eighty-First Congress, First Session.
 Washington, D.C.: Government Printing Office, 1950.

 United States Department of Agriculture. *Land: The 1958 Yearbook of Agriculture*.
 Washington, D.C.: United States Department of Agriculture, 1958.

+Peterson, George E. and Harvey Yampolsky. *Urban Development and the Protection of Metropolitan Farmland*.
+Washington, D.C.: The Urban Institute, 1975.

 \vskip 0.75in